Open For Business

 Warren is a member of the Street Tree Seminar, Inc., Maintenance Superintendants Association, and League of California Cities.
 Previously she worked in banking as Vice President/Group Product Manager for Cash Management Services.
 Ms. Warren also worked for the City of Los Angeles 8th District Councilman Robert Farrell and Los Angeles County District Attorney’s Office in Community Services focusing on the delivery of city/county services for youth and seniors.

-Ms. Warren has received numerous recognitions and received several awards for her efforts to increase healthy lifestyles for all citizens throughout the Inland Empire as founder of Healthy Fontana Program.
-Ms. Warren currently serves as a Fire Commissioner for the newly formed San Bernardino County Fire Department, Fontana Fire Protection District and represents Fontana at the Inland Empire Utilities Agency Policy Committee.
+Mayor Warren has served on various Council Subcommittees such as Water/Recycled Water Projects and Development Processing for New Communities.
+Also, Ms. Warren currently serves as a Fire Commissioner for the newly formed San Bernardino County Fire Department, Fontana Fire Protection District and represents Fontana at the Inland Empire Utilities Agency Policy Committee.
 She has been granted an Honorary Doctors Degree in Theology from Next Dimension Bible College.

 She earned a Bachelor of Arts degree in Political Science/Urban Studies from Occidental College.
 Warren is a member of Water of Life Community Church and has three children and one grandchild.